• Skip to primary navigation

 What you’ll LOVE about this salad

 It’s totally satisfying.
 The flavors and textures are balanced.
 And it’s versatile.
 You can switch up ingredients depending on what you have available and what you’re craving.
-This is why some of the ingredients don’t have measurements- make it your own and look at this as a guideline.
+Get creative- make it your own and look at this recipe as a guideline.

 You need a combination of cold and warm ingredients.
 In this case the salmon and (sometimes) the eggs are warm and the other ingredients are cold.